DFE-Digital/get-into-teaching-app/app/views/content/is-teaching-right-for-me/qualifications-you-need-to-teach.md

 ## Do a subject knowledge enhancement (SKE) course

-You can do a subject knowledge enhancement course before or during your teacher training to improve your subject knowledge.
+You can do a subject knowledge enhancement course before or sometimes during your teacher training to improve your subject knowledge.
 Your teacher training provider might make this a requirement of accepting you on their course if:

-* you’ve not used your subject knowledge in a while
 * you do not have a degree in the subject you’re training to teach
+* you completed your degree more than 5 years ago

 [Find out more about subject knowledge enhancement courses](/train-to-be-a-teacher/subject-knowledge-enhancement).